astorDev/fluenv/asp-net-core/article.md

 }
 ```

-And the provider will load all the configuration key value pairs we can get from the environment variables.
+And the provider will load all the configuration key-value pairs we can get from the environment variables.

 ```cs
 public class Provider : ConfigurationProvider